MFaizan18/AlphaQuantTrader/README.md

 **5.1) Data Acquisition**

-We use the yfinance library in Python to download historical stock price data from Yahoo Finance.
-We evaluate our model on National Stock Exchange of India (^NSEI) index:
+We utilize the `yfinance` library in Python to download historical stock price data from Yahoo Finance, focusing on the National Stock Exchange of India (^NSEI) index for model evaluation.